What is the whole darned process?

 Step Three: Create your Certificate

 You have three options here: 1.
-Self-signing 2.
-Creating a certificate authority (CA) 3.
-Paying a CA to create your certificate for you.
+Self-signing - Easy, free, and quick.
+Not trusted by browsers.
+2. Creating a certificate authority (CA) - Not difficult, but likely more effort.
+Still isn’t trusted by browsers.
+3. Paying a CA to create your certificate for you.
+Can be cheap ($20), pretty easy, and is trusted by browsers.

 My advice: Self-sign your certificates for personal things, and pay for a certificate if its public and important.

 If you’d like to pay for someone to sign your certificates, do some research and find which one you want to use.
 Next, find their instructions for submitting your CSR file.